ycpcs/cs360-spring2024/lectures/lecture18.md

 > 3. Run DFS on *G*<sup>T</sup> considering the vertices in *decreasing order* of *u.f*'s from step 1 ⇒ O(*V*+*E*)

 The resulting depth-first trees from step 3 are the strongly connected components of *G*.
 Furthermore, the running time of SCCD is Θ(*V*+*E*).

+	STRONGLY-CONNECTED-COMPONENTS(G)
+	1  call DFS(G) to compute finish times u.f for each vertex u 2  create GT
+	3  call DFS(GT), but in the main loop of DFS, consider the vertices in order of decreasing u.f (as computed in line 1) 4  output the vertices of each tree in the depth-first forest formed in line 3 as a separate strongly connected component

 **Example**